bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 The key insight is that :math:`\mathcal{N}(\mu_{z|X}, \Sigma_{z|X})` is equivalent to :math:`\mathcal{N}(0, I) * \Sigma_{z|X} + \mu_{z|X}`.
-That is, we can just sample from a standard normal distribution and then scale and shift our sample to transform it to a sample from our desired :math:`z|X` distribution.
+That is, we can just sample from an standard isotropic normal distribution and then scale and shift our sample to transform it to a sample from our desired :math:`z|X` distribution.
 Shifting the sampling operation to an input of our model (for each sample :math:`x_i`, we can sample an arbitrary